 Lifespan teaching hospitals are among the country’s top recipients of research funding from the US National Institutes of Health.
-The hospitals received $92 million in external research funding in fiscal 2019.
-All Lifespan-affiliated partners are charitable organizations that depend on support from the community to provide programs and services.
+The hospitals received $126 million in external research funding in fiscal 2022.
+All Lifespan hospitals are charitable organizations that depend on support from the community to provide programs and services.

-Learn more about Lifespan's affiliates and services below.
+Learn more about Lifespan's hospitals and services below.

 Rhode Island Hospital is a private, 719-bed, not-for-profit acute care hospital and academic medical center.
 Rhode Island Hospital is the largest hospital in Rhode Island, and is a nationally and internationally recognized research center.
 The state’s only Level I trauma center, Rhode Island Hospital also houses the state’s only verified burn center.